Polygence blog / How to Conduct and Showcase Research

 2. Show Interest in Their Research

 Appeal to a professor’s intellectual interests.
 The cold email should avoid flattery and small talk.
-What professors care most about is their research and you come bearing the best kind of gifts: anecdotes, bits of information, small insights—souvenirs from your world that add to the researcher’s map of their own.
-This requires you to become familiar with the professor’s research and be able to explain what aspects of it interest you.
-You can elaborate on why it’s interesting to you, and if you’re already making efforts to learn more about the topic, be sure to mention that.
-Professors love to see when you’ve already taken the initiative to learn about a topic - it shows that you have an internal drive to learn, which is a great quality for a potential research assistant.
+What professors care most about is their research.
+Before drafting an email, you should become very familiar with the professor’s work and be able to explain which specific aspects of it interest you.
+When writing, make it very clear that you are deeply intellectually curious about their research area.
+If you’re making efforts to learn more about the topic, be sure to mention that.
+Professors love it when you’ve already taken the initiative to learn about a topic — it shows that you have an internal drive to learn, which is a great quality for a potential research assistant.

 3. Send Quality Emails to Many Professors

 Many professors are busy year-round and they may unintentionally miss your email.
-That’s why you need to send a good volume of emails to give yourself the best chance to make a connection with at least one professor.
+It’s important to send several emails to give yourself the best chance to make a connection with at least one professor.

 However, just because you’re sending many emails doesn’t mean you should sacrifice the quality of your emails.
 Quality control is key.
 Each email should be personalized and appear as a unique piece of communication.
-If an email appears too generic, it might be dismissed as spam, or, even worse, as thoughtless.
+If an email appears generic, or seems like it may have been written by an AI chatbot, it will very likely be dismissed as spam, or, even worse, as thoughtless.

 That being said, cold emailing professors is a time-consuming process and once you’ve completed several cold emails and get the hang of the structure, you can use them as templates for the rest while still being sure to add personalized details about the professor’s research and work.